Ready to find the perfect college degree?

 Entry-level employment requires a bachelor’s degree at minimum.
 Some employers value practical experience gained from internships or time spent working in labs.
 The Bureau of Labor Statistics reports little to no change in job growth over the next several years.
 The projected minimal change is due to industries seeking new and innovative ways to contain current costs and improve efficiency.

 Mid-Career Salary: $172,000

-The highest paying bachelor’s degree on our list for both entry-level and mid-career salaries is petroleum engineering.
+The highest-paying bachelor’s degree on our list for both entry-level and mid-career salaries is petroleum engineering.
 These highly trained engineers design and develop methods for extracting oil and gas deposits from beneath the Earth’s surface.
-Petroleum engineers work in research labs and often spend time outdoors overseeing drilling sites.
+Petroleum engineers work in research labs.
+They often spend time outdoors overseeing drilling sites.
 According to the Bureau of Labor Statistics, the job outlook for petroleum engineers is projected to grow 10 percent through the year 2024.
 This is a faster growth rate than the national average of 7 percent.
 Oil prices are a major determinant of the job growth.
 Higher prices mean more engineers.